 Three signal words, DANGER, WARNING, and CAUTION, are used to alert you to hazardous situations.
-The appropriate signal word for each situation has been selected using the following guidelines:
+Signal words are selected using the following guidelines:

 Indicates an imminently hazardous situation that, if not avoided, will result in death or serious injury.

 Indicates a potentially hazardous situation that, if not avoided, could result in death or serious injury.
 It may also be used to alert against unsafe practices.